ChiefChingu/milestone-two-memory-card-game/README.md

 Also, there are two game modes: a mode where you play at your leisure.
 You can select the number of cards per game.
 And a challenge mode: you start with 4 cards and need to go through 3 levels.
 Every level adds 4 cards.

 Since this game depends heavily on the interpretation of images, I decided to warn users that rely on assistive technology (e.g. screen readers).
 An ```aria-label``` attribute is added explaining that this game is not suitable for use with assistive technology.
 Also, I warn them that there are no image alt tags specified for the game images.
+Unfortunately, testing was not successful.
+See the [test document](https://github.com/ChiefChingu/milestone-two-memory-card-game/blob/master/TEST.md)

 ## UX
 Although this project is a default/standard project, I decided to use the method of Jesse Garrett: the five planes of UX.